 There are six metrics that comprise the PR Resolution report:

-- Follow-on Commits is the average number of code revisions once a Pull Request is opened for review;
+- Follow-on Commits is the number of code revisions once a Pull Request is opened for review;

 - Avg.
 Comments per Reviewer is the average number of comments per Reviewer.